 If you’re a software engineer, designer, or finance expert, you might already be using this platform to find clients.
 You won’t need to look further for another simple time tracker to monitor your work hours.
 TopTracker lets you track your activity level through detailed productivity reports.
-It also maintains your privacy through the possibility to review desktop and webcam shots.
+It also maintains your privacy through the possibility of reviewing desktop and webcam shots.

 Using a time tracker shouldn’t be a burden.
 Nobody says that you have to track all of your activities unless your employer demands this.
 As a consequence, you have the choice to track only one or some of the apps and tools you use.

 In short, time trackers aid the process of tracking exact work hours and help you maintain productive working habits in your team.
 If you’re thinking about using this method, remember to establish clear guidelines and standards regarding how time tracking is done within your organization.
 This ensures that everyone is on the same page to support fairness and that the final timesheet reports will be accurate.

 How do you handle time?
 Try using a time tracker and find out what benefits it can bring to you and your business.
 And, as always, if you found this article useful, please share it with your friends and teammates.